Uzairak01/IT-Services/README.md

 # IT services
 <br>
-This an It services Front end disign coded.
+This an It services Front end design coded.